 The CDC and the FDA continue to monitor the vaccines for unusual or severe problems.

 The HPV vaccine is part of the routine childhood vaccines schedule.
-Whether or not a vaccine becomes a school enrollment requirement is decided on a state-by-state basis.
+Whether a vaccine becomes a school enrollment requirement is decided on a state-by-state basis.

 Yes.
 The HPV vaccine isn't intended to replace Pap tests.
 Routine screening for cervical cancer through regular Pap tests beginning at age 21 remains an essential part of a woman's preventive health care.